mimoccc/tvapp/README.md

 ## Description

+All in one, tablet, mobile and tv android app.
 Just an test app as showcase of coding skills, using modern frameworks
 and a new unstable tv compose framework for tv apps with the diferrence
 that components in this example should be touchable and therefore this